To get a concept of containerization in app development, we need to have a look at the role of containers in shipping.

 Container security (when applied) also makes apps safer.
 If there’s an intrusion into a container at any level, it will be contained there and will not spread anywhere in the app or the host machine.

-However, containerization, like anything else in the world, is not the perfect approach.
+However, containerization is not the perfect approach, like anything else in the world.
 It has its own drawbacks.
 Here are some of them:

 Drawbacks of Containerization